-Your baby will have checkups at specific ages across infancy and toddlerhood.
-Read on to learn about the different stages of well-baby checkups, their benefits, and tips for well-baby checkup visits.
+Read on to learn about the different stages of well-baby checkups for toddlers, their benefits, and tips to ensure these visits go smoothly.

 When To Take Your Baby For A Well-baby Checkup?